 How lucky!
 It could not have happened at a better place, better time or a better day!
 I walked 2 blocks to NAPA and explained what was wrong to the counter guy.
 He directed me to an assortment of spring clips and came up with 3 gallons of tranny fluid, Wolf’s Head, no less.
 Plus, I had help getting those 3 gallons back to the car, courtesy of the NAPA courtesy shuttle in Pontiac, IL.
 What a great country!

 Saturday afternoon in

-I was lying under the Pontiac Palace, one leg up on the case of tranny fluid, t-shirt off, cussing along with little thought to bystanders.
+I was lying under the Pontiac Palace, one leg up on the case of Wolf’s Head tranny fluid, t-shirt off, cussing along with little thought to bystanders.
 An old guy drove up, parked next to me and walked into the store I was parked in front of.
 He came out as I was wiping my hands after getting out from under.
-“Kind of hard working on them, ain’t it?”, he said, through about half of his teeth.
+“Kind of hard working on them, ain’t it?”, he said, through the remaining half of his teeth.
 The “Sonny Boy” was more or less implied, but he left it off in deference to my age.
 I said, “Sorry for cussin’ in front of you”.
 He shuffled into his car and away he went.

 Update II: If you have the 4T65E automatic transmission in your Montana, Lumina or other fine car, be sure to fill up with Dexron VI!
 It’l shift smooth as snot on a dill pickle.